 The Graduate School has general supervision of graduate study throughout the colleges and schools.
-The University offers doctoral degrees in 26 areas of study, 55 Master’s degrees, 2 specialists in education degrees, and more than 50 graduate certificate programs Each of these programs is described in detail in the Graduate Bulletin.
+The University offers doctoral degrees in 26 areas of study, 55 Master’s degrees, 2 specialists in education degrees, and more than 50 graduate certificate programs Each of these programs is described in detail in the UNCG Catalog.

 The Vice Provost and Dean of The Graduate School is the chief administrative officer of The Graduate School, taking general responsibility for the development, improvement, and administration of all graduate study at the University.
 The Vice Provost and Dean of The Graduate School serves as admissions officer and administers services to graduate students and programs.
 All matters of policy, procedures, and graduate curriculum are developed, approved, and implemented in consultation with programs and the Graduate Studies Committee.